sedol1339/files/papers.md

     - 4) Within each PEFT method, reducing the size of trainable parameters is likely to yield better stability (but not necessary to yield better or poorer performance).
     - 5) The stability of PEFT methods is proportional to the scale of training data and the number of training iterations.
     - IMO, the Appendix A is a good short intro to PEFT methods.

+Ding, N., Qin, Y., Yang, G., Wei, F., Yang, Z., Su, Y., ...Sun, M. (2022).
+Delta Tuning: A Comprehensive Study of Parameter Efficient Methods for Pre-trained Language Models. arXiv, 2203.06904.
+Retrieved from https://arxiv.org/abs/2203.06904v2

+    - We propose the term "delta tuning" for parameter efficient tuning, since it only fine-tunes a small portion of the model parameters.
+We review and divide existing delta tuning methods into three groups: addition-based (introduce extra trainable paramters), specification-based (specify certain parameters become trainable, including learnable specifications), and reparameterization-based methods (reparameterize existing parameters to a parameter-efficient form by transformation) (fig. 4).
+    - Based on the intrinsic low dimension in a large pre-trained language model, we show that delta tuning is essentially a subspace optimization method with respect to the solution space or functional space.
+We also interpret delta tuning as seeking optimal controllers for PLMs, and propose an optimal control framework that unifies different delta tuning approaches.
+    - We develop OpenDelta toolkit to efficiently and flexibly implement delta tuning on pre-trained LMs.
+    - We perform comprehensive performance comparison of existing delta tuning methods on 100 NLP tasks.
+    - We find that existing delta tuning methods are still no match for the conventional fine-tuning either in performance or convergence.
+Among delta tuning methods, no single algorithm predominantly outperforms the others.
+Combining multiple delta tuning methods is more effective than a single method under most cases, despite that the optimal combination may vary for different PLM backbones, downstream tasks, and data scales.
+    - We discuss the applications of delta tuning: fast training and shareable checkpoints, multi-task learning, catastrophic forgetting mitigation, and in-batch parallel computing.
+    - TODO read

 Fu, Z., Yang, H., So, A. M.-C., Lam, W., Bing, L., & Collier, N. (2022).
 On the Effectiveness of Parameter-Efficient Fine-Tuning. arXiv, 2211.15583.
 Retrieved from https://arxiv.org/abs/2211.15583v1